Field-programmable gate array: Applications

+Usage by United States military

+FPGAs play a crucial role in modern military communications, especially in systems like the Joint Tactical Radio System (JTRS) and in devices from companies such as Thales and Harris Corporation.
+Their flexibility and programmability make them ideal for military communications, offering customizable and secure signal processing.
+In the JTRS, used by the US military, FPGAs provide adaptability and real-time processing, crucial for meeting various communication standards and encryption methods.

 Security

-FPGAs have both advantages and disadvantages as compared to ASICs or secure microprocessors, concerning hardware security.
+Concerning hardware security, FPGAs have both advantages and disadvantages as compared to ASICs or secure microprocessors.
 FPGAs' flexibility makes malicious modifications during fabrication a lower risk.
-Previously, for many FPGAs, the design bitstream was exposed while the FPGA loads it from external memory (typically on every power-on).
+Previously, for many FPGAs, the design bitstream was exposed while the FPGA loads it from external memory, typically during powerup.
 All major FPGA vendors now offer a spectrum of security solutions to designers such as bitstream encryption and authentication.
 For example, Altera and Xilinx offer AES encryption (up to 256-bit) for bitstreams stored in an external flash memory.
+Physical unclonable functions (PUFs) are integrated circuits that have their own unique signatures and can be used to secure FPGAs while taking up very little hardware space.

 FPGAs that store their configuration internally in nonvolatile flash memory, such as Microsemi's ProAsic 3 or Lattice's XP2 programmable devices, do not expose the bitstream and do not need encryption.
-In addition, flash memory for a lookup table provides single event upset protection for space applications.
 Customers wanting a higher guarantee of tamper resistance can use write-once, antifuse FPGAs from vendors such as Microsemi.

 With its Stratix 10 FPGAs and SoCs, Altera introduced a Secure Device Manager and physical unclonable functions to provide high levels of protection against physical attacks.

 In 2012 researchers Sergei Skorobogatov and Christopher Woods demonstrated that some FPGAs can be vulnerable to hostile intent.
 They discovered a critical backdoor vulnerability had been manufactured in silicon as part of the Actel/Microsemi ProAsic 3 making it vulnerable on many levels such as reprogramming crypto and access keys, accessing unencrypted bitstream, modifying low-level silicon features, and extracting configuration data.

-In 2020 a critical vulnerability (named "Starbleed") was discovered in all Xilinx 7series FPGAs that rendered bitstream encryption useless.
+In 2020 a critical vulnerability (named Starbleed) was discovered in all Xilinx 7 series FPGAs that rendered bitstream encryption useless.
 There is no workaround.
 Xilinx did not produce a hardware revision.
 Ultrascale and later devices, already on the market at the time, were not affected.